Vandal19/LightBnB/README.md

 1. Create a new repository using this repository as a template.
 2. Clone your repository onto your local device.
+Go to PSQL, create an database named lightbnb and use follow as login info:
+- user: "vagrant",
+- password: "123",
+- host: "localhost",
+- database: "lightbnb"
+3. Run schema and seeds in PSQL by using following code:
+- \i migrations/01_schema.sql
+- \i seeds/01_seeds.sql
+- \i seeds/02_seeds.sql
-3. Cd into LightBnB_WebApp-master folder
+4. Cd into LightBnB_WebApp-master folder
-4. Install dependencies using the `npm install` command.
+5. Install dependencies using the `npm install` command.
-5. Start the web server using the `npm run local` command.
+6. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:3000/>.
-6. Go to <http://localhost:3000/> in your browser.
+7. Go to <http://localhost:3000/> in your browser.

 ## Dependencies